opencaesar/oml-vision-docs/docs/intro.md

 3. Your screen should look like this
 ![Activate Extension](./img/activateExtension.png)

-4. Data must be loaded into the in-memory database for OML Vision to render views
+4. Data must be loaded into the in-memory RDF triplestore for OML Vision to render views
 5. Click `Run clean` (This will clear the cache i.e.delete the build folder)

 :::tip Command Line Interface